 - Matteo si mette a fare i compiti – Matteo starts to do his HW

-Mettersi means to stay mainly I the Italian slang
+Mettersi means also to stay and it is mainly used in the Italian slang.

 - Mettersi seduto – stay sit